John Arter: Career

-Arter began his musical career as a solo artist.
-In 2024, he released the alt-folk debut EP Dark Country before forming backing band The Eastern Kings with engineer and musician Mike Sting.

-2025–present

 With The Eastern Kings, an international collective of multi-instrumentalists, Arter has experimented with merging country, rock and neo-folk elements.
 As of 2025, the band has released debut album Not Just A Story.
 The album title Not Just a Story is taken from a line in “Mariner’s Song”, a track Arter wrote around twenty years earlier and the only song on the record to originate from his pre-Eastern Kings era.
 With The Eastern Kings, Arter typically introduces new songs via rough home demos which the band then road-test live before recording.
 “The Fall”, later released as the final single preceding Not Just a Story, was first performed at a headline show at the World’s End in Camden, where it was singled out by audience members.
 The track reached #13 on the UK & Ireland Groover Charts.

 Arter has characterised John Arter & the Eastern Kings as “first and foremost a live band”, known for high-energy shows in venues ranging from pub stages to larger theatres.
 He and the group emphasise direct connection with audiences and a playful on-stage dynamic.
 Songs such as “The Fall” and “Empty Rooms” are arranged to move between room-filling volume and near-silence, producing what band members describe as “pin-drop” moments in performance.

-In August 2025, Arter won the inaugural FullerSounds competition in London and commenced a 17-date London tour.

-Musical style and influences

-Arter's music is often characterized by raw, literary lyricism and dynamic storytelling.
-His solo work is known to be softer and "stripped-back" compared to the high-energy tracks released to date with The Eastern Kings.
-Arter describes his musical ethos as honest storytelling—a literary extension expressed through song.
-His lyrics frequently explore love, memory, loss, resilience, and personal struggle.

-Arter has described himself as “first and foremost a songwriter”, aiming to re-experience the emotions behind each track when he performs it, a process he has called “exhausting”.
-He and the Eastern Kings favour natural, largely unprocessed instrumentation with minimal use of pedals, and Arter is known to arrive in the studio with detailed arrangements already mapped out before refining the material with the band and their in-house engineer through multiple mixes.
-Critics and the band alike have highlighted a recurring sense of yearning in his work, and Arter has noted a run of “water”-themed songs where ebb and flow are central to the composition.